17mcpc14/sna/README.md

 4. Spectral decomposition takes low computation with GPU based matrix operations while K-means being in iterative algorithm takes slightly more time for K = 2

 5. The eigen values and corresponding eigen vectors returned by Spectral decomposition are equal to the number of nodes of the graph G indicating that it is possible to split the graph from k clusters ranging from 1 to the #of nodes.

+6. Degree of distribution for a Social network is significantly different from a small world network or from a random network.
+For a social network, the degree distribution follows a Gamma distribution model while for other networks it follow a Normal distribution

 ## Authors